allenai/HyBayes/docs/MANUAL.md

 #### Model
 To indicate this model in the config file, it is enough to set the `Variable_type` to `Count` arguments in the `[Model]` section of the config file.

-By indicating this model, the observation of two groups are assumed to follow ((TODO))
+By indicating this model, the observation of two groups are assumed to follow a negative binomial distribution with seperate mu and alpha for each group.
+Since it is not easy to interpret alpha parameter of negative binomial distribution, we calculate "sigma" and "skewness" as deterministic functions of "alpha" and "mu."

+In the upper level, as the prior, since mu needs to be possitive, its logarithm is assumed to follow Normal distribution, whereas alpha is assumed to follow exponential distribution.

 For a discussion on this model, including justfication and examples of usage refer to (Chapter 24 in the book 'Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan', Second Edition, by John Kruschke (2015).).
 It is worth noting the implementation in `pymc3` is inspired by the code given in [https://github.com/JWarmenhoven/DBDA-python].